baseonballs/mpower-sitedocs/site-docs/mathematics/critical-thinking/cognition/finding-patterns.md

-# Fidning Patterns - An Intrinsic Human Trait
+# Finding Patterns - An Intrinsic Human Trait

 Finding patterns is a fundamental human instinct, deeply rooted in our cognitive processes.
 In mathematics, as in life, patterns help us make sense of complexity, predict future outcomes, and apply solutions efficiently.
 Let's explore **why we seek patterns, especially in mathematics**, and the benefits of this pursuit.